hblalock2023/hblalock2023/README.md

 - 🎓 I'm a McNair Top Scholar and in the Honors College at UofSC.
 - 🧠 I’m interested in neuroscience and computational biology.
 - 🌱 I’m currently learning C++ and machine learning.
-- 🔬 I’m looking to get involved in research regarding neuro degenerative diseases and artificial intelligence.
+- 🔬 I’m looking to get involved in research regarding neurodegenerative diseases and artificial intelligence.
 - 📫 How to reach me at my school email, hblalock@email.sc.edu.

 <!---